OpenNJet/OpenNJet/src/ext/lua/kit/README.md

 Usage for users
 ===============

-If another Nginx module you wish to use specifies that the NDK is a dependency, you will need to do the following :
+If another NJet module you wish to use specifies that the NDK is a dependency, you will need to do the following :

 1. download the source (https://github.com/simpl/njt_devel_kit)
 2. unpack the source (tar -xzf $name)
-3. compile Nginx with the following extra option `--add-module=/path/to/njt_devel_kit`.
+3. compile NJet with the following extra option `--add-module=/path/to/njt_devel_kit`.

 e.g.